AeroAstro teams, groups, and clubs offer excellent opportunities for activities with peers who share common interests and enthusiasm.

-Students are welcome to contact any of the organizations listed below.
-(Note that some of the groups also welcome department alumni, staff, and faculty.)
+You're welcome to contact any of the organizations listed below.
 If you're interested in organizing a new group or club, visit the MIT Association of Student Activities website.
 Also, AeroAstro Student Services will be glad to assist you.

 The MIT AIAA chapter is a student-run organization that coordinates many activities geared towards students majoring in aeronautics and astronautics.
 These activities include an internship colloquium, research talks, company visits, student-faculty social events, and a paper airplane contest.

-The MIT Flying Club, headquartered in AeroAstro, seeks to motivate, encourage, and facilitate affordable, hands-on experiences in full-scale flying for the MIT community.
-The club offers flight training scholarships to members, hosting helicopter fly-ins to the MIT campus, organizing fly-outs to various New England airports, and sponsoring seminars.
+The MIT Flying Club, headquartered in AeroAstro, motivates, encourages, and facilitates affordable, hands-on experiences in full-scale flying for the MIT community.
+Open to pilots and non-pilots, the club offers regular general body meetings for members, hosts helicopter fly-ins to the MIT campus, organizes fly-outs to New England airports, and sponsors seminars for all aviation enthusiasts.

 GA3 is the AeroAstro graduate student group.
 It promotes graduate student well-being, advocates student interests, and fosters a sense of community within the department.
 GA3 sponsors numerous events including lectures and seminars, and social activities.

 The MIT Rocket Team explores enthusiasm for rocketry by learning about, building and launching rockets, as well as developing other projects, from a liquid rocket engine to flight electronics.
 Recently, we built a rocket for an intercollegiate competition which featured a payload that could control elements of its descent and won first place!
 We also run outreach and social events to share our excitement for rockets.
 All MIT students and affiliates welcome.